Jump to content

 It depends

-1. Some temples are thought to be clean, while others are seen as "dirty" [evil].
+1. Some temples are seen as clean, while others are thought of as dirty or bad.

-2. There may be concerns about homes facing northeast or southwest, because northeast is called the devil's gate and southwest is seen as the back door.
+2. People may worry about homes facing northeast or southwest, because northeast is called the devil's gate and southwest is known as the back door.

-3. Most temples across the road are not a problem, especially if they do not face the front of your home.
+3. Most temples across the road are not a problem, especially if they do not directly face your home.

 Master Cecil Lee, Geomancy.Net